Back to blog

 Nylon Putting Green

 A properly selected nylon putting green material provides durability, softness, and golf ball roll performance.
-Most pro golfers would insist on nylon materials.
-However, we do not think this is critical when you are installing putting green turf in your backyard.
+Pro golfers typically insist that nylon materials arethe best, and they are in terms of durability.
+However, we do not think this is critical when installing putting green turf in your backyard.
 We generally recommend nylon putting green materials for commercial projects with high traffic, rooftop patios, and spaces with the risk of magnification.